evanwill/_drafts/_gists/AirVandalGoldSetup.md

     - Under Wi-Fi Security tab select/add these options:
       - Security: WPA & WPA2 Enterprise
       - Authentication: Protected EAP (PEAP)
-      - CA Certificate: AddTrustExternalCARoot.cer (click the directory icon, navigate to the location of the certificates you unzipped, and select AddTrustExternalCARoot.cer.
+      - CA Certificate: Root-USERTrust.crt (click the directory icon, navigate to the location of the certificates you unzipped, and select Root-USERTrust.crt.
 Adding the other is not necessary)
       - PEAP version: Automatic
       - Inner authentication: MSCHAPv2
       - Username: [your vandal web id]